BDC Hamburger Icon

 Yes, Paychex can administer a 401(k) plan for your small business.
 The company has a long track record of onboarding business owners and staff on thousands of 401(k) plans annually.
 It also can help you roll over an existing plan.
 Paychex handles the whole process, including filing the relevant documents, setting up payroll withdrawals and enrolling employees in the plan.

 Paychex doesn’t provide pricing on its website because it offers custom retirement employee plans that can integrate with its other software, such as payroll management tools.
-Its solutions are designed to meet your business’s unique needs, and you pay for those services accordingly, so the vendor doesn’t have universal pricing to advertise.
-To get a quote, you need to contact the company.
+Its solutions are designed to meet your business’s unique needs, and you pay for those services accordingly — so the vendor doesn’t have universal pricing to advertise.
+However, it's easy to initiate a quote.
+Simply answer two questions, and a representative will be in touch shortly.

 Bottom Line